 Quarantine vs Isolation

 Preventing the spread of COVID-19 on campus will require the Parkside community to make adjustments to our daily lives in order to prioritize safety and health.
-This includes the possibility of quarantining in your residence or moving to isolation housing.
+Residential students may be asked to move to a different quarantine or isolation space.

 Separates people who are believed to have been exposed to the COVID virus (and are asymptomatic) from others who have not been exposed.